Volunteering in Kentucky

 Volunteer opportunities also can be found using one of these searchable websites.

-The estimated value of a volunteer’s time for 2012 is $22.14 per hour, according to the Independent Sector, an advocacy group for volunteers and community service groups.
-The estimated value of a volunteer’s time in Kentucky for 2011 is $17.91 per hour.
+Nationally, the estimated value of a volunteer’s time for 2014 is $23.07 per hour, according to the Independent Sector, an advocacy group for volunteers and community service groups.
+The estimated value of a volunteer’s time in Kentucky is $20.29 per hour.
 Learn more about the value of volunteer time.

-Are you interested in becoming an AmeriCorps member?
+Are you interested in becoming a National Service member?